karanm6505/AlexNet/README.md

 ## Dataset

-The implementation uses the ImageNet dataset or a smaller dataset such as CIFAR-10 for demonstration.
-The dataset will be automatically downloaded using `torchvision.datasets` if not already present.
+The implementation uses the CIFAR-10 for demonstration.

 **Note:** To download the dataset, ensure that you run **Cell Block 3** in the Jupyter Notebook.